New and Improved EBT Cards are Coming!

 The new Maryland EBT card featuring an embedded chip and a background photo of the state capitol building in Annapolis.

-If we do not have your correct address, you will not receive your new EBT card.
+3. Update Your Contact Information.
 There are a few ways to update your contact information, including your address:

 • Go to benefits.maryland.gov and sign in or create an account using the buttons in the top right corner.